bbazaglia/bbazaglia/README.md

 ### 👩‍💻 From Law to Code

-Former lawyer turned software developer, now working at Thoughtworks.
+Former lawyer turned software developer, now working at Nubank.
 Trained at [42 São Paulo](https://www.42network.org/).

 ### 🌱 Learning and Growing

-My main stacks are C, C++ and TypeScript, but I enjoy diving into different technologies and see where they take me.
+My main stacks are C, C++, Python and TypeScript, but I enjoy diving into different technologies and see where they take me.

 ### 🎯 Side Venture